HN Mechanical Engineering Bundle (Pearson)

 U11 Fluid Mechanics

-This unit introduces learners to the fluid mechanics techniques used in mechanical engineering.
+This unit introduces students to the fluid mechanics techniques used in mechanical engineering.
 The hydraulic devices and systems incorporate the transmission of hydraulic pressure and forces exerted by a static fluid on immersed surfaces.

-On successful completion of this unit, learners will be able to work with the concept and measurement of viscosity in fluids, and the characteristics of Newtonian and non- Newtonian fluids; examine fluid flow phenomena, including energy conservation, estimation of head loss in pipes and viscous drag; and examine the operational characteristics of hydraulic machines, in particular the operating principles of various water turbines and pumps.
+On successful completion of this unit, students will be able to work with the concept and measurement of viscosity in fluids, and the characteristics of Newtonian and non- Newtonian fluids; examine fluid flow phenomena, including energy conservation, estimation of head loss in pipes and viscous drag; and examine the operational characteristics of hydraulic machines, in particular the operating principles of various water turbines and pumps.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Determine the behavioural characteristics of static fluid systems.